apostrophecms/docs/docs/reference/module-api/module-options.md

 ### `defaultOptions`

-The rich text widget is configured by default with useful [rich text toolbar settings and styles](https://github.com/apostrophecms/apostrophe/blob/main/modules/@apostrophecms/rich-text-widget/index.js#L14-L44).
+The rich text widget is configured by default with useful [rich text toolbar settings and styles](https://github.com/apostrophecms/apostrophe/blob/main/modules/@apostrophecms/rich-text-widget/index.js#L87).
 These can be overridden by setting `defaultOptions`.
-This configuration object can include one or both of the `toolbar` and `styles` sub-options.
-If only one of those is included, the other will fall back to the core defaults.
+This configuration object can include any of the `toolbar`, `styles`, `format`, and `pickerOptions` sub-options.
+Sub-options that are not included will fall back to the defaults.

 `defaultOptions` can also be overridden in schema configuration where an area configures its rich text widgets.
 So a project can have site-wide defaults, but a specific area can have its own separate configuration.